March 2018 - momgineer

 First, gather all materials needed for the challenge:

 You will need a tub, storage bin, kiddie pool, etc. for this challenge.
 You will also need a desk fan to supply the wind.
 Please use caution operating the fan near the water.
 You can partition the container to have racing lanes if you want to let your students race the boats.
 I used a piece of pipe insulation.
-Students can create their boats with aluminum foil, popsicle sticks, plastic egg carton pieces, etc. They will need to use material for a sail and mount it to their boat.
+Students can create their boats with aluminum foil, Popsicle sticks, plastic egg carton pieces, etc. They will need to use material for a sail and mount it to their boat.
 Not only does the boat need to float, it also needs to move forward with the wind.

 Design and create a sailboat - Spring STEM challenge. #stemeducation from Meredith Anderson - Momgineer